RamanBirulia/stock-notebook/backend-java/HOW_TO_CONTRIBUTE.md

 2. **Service Layer**: Business logic, transaction management, orchestration
 3. **Repository Layer**: Data access, database operations
 4. **Entity Layer**: JPA entities, database mapping

+### Architectural Rules
+- **Use Java Records**: Prefer Java records for DTOs and immutable data classes
+- **Stream API**: Use Java Stream API for collection operations where applicable
+- **No Business Logic in Controllers**: Controllers should only handle HTTP concerns
+- **No Entities in Controllers**: Controllers should only work with DTOs, never entities
+- **Service Layer Responsibilities**: All business logic must be in the service layer

 ### Dependency Injection
 ```java